Willgunter/Discord-Clone/README.md

     - Fixed problem of auth / login not working --> we had a .json method in the auth service but it wasn't necessary because we imported a property called "map".
 Probably because it was out of date or something idfk.
 Solved it by using copilot ofc.
     - Solved big problem relating to login not working.
 Now have to solve css problem of how to make an angular component snap to the bottom of the screen without extending the scrollbar.

+- 1/14/2024
+    - Found out a setting on how to make bottom part of component snap to bottom part of screen (bottom: 0).
+    Thank you copilot.

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)